-Baltic amber necklaces are a really bad idea for babies.
-Despite their recent popularity, experts still warn against using them because of the choking hazard they pose for babies.
+Despite their recent popularity, experts warn against using Baltic amber necklaces because of the choking hazard they pose for babies.

 This makes both lists — things you can try and things you should avoid.
 Natural teething gels may be worth a try, which is why they made the list above.
-But any teething gels that contain benzocaine isn’t a good thing to give babies.
+But any teething gel that contains benzocaine isn’t a good thing to give babies.

 Benzocaine gels have been linked to a potentially fatal condition called methemoglobinemia.